-I am sure, though, that even Tony winner Roger Bart, as well as Don Potter, Teddy Kempner and other outstanding actors who have played Snoopy would concede the dog-dish crowd to the original stage and record Snoopy: Bill Hinnant.
-Brother (and sound alike) to another fine actor, Skip Hinnant, (Fritz The Cat, The Electric Company, The Easter Bunny is Comin’ To Town), Bill made it seem perfectly logical for a grown man to become a cartoon dog without a theme park-style costume.
+I am sure, though, that even Tony winner Roger Bart, as well as Don Potter, Teddy Kempner and other outstanding actors who have played Snoopy would concede the dog-dish crown to the original stage and record Snoopy: Bill Hinnant.
+Brother (and sound alike) to another fine actor, Skip Hinnant (The Electric Company, The Easter Bunny is Comin’ To Town, Fritz The Cat), Bill made it seem perfectly logical for a grown man to become a cartoon dog without a theme park-style costume.

 Considering what theatrical history followed this particular album, it sure would be nice to see it remastered and reissued, perhaps by a company specializing in theatrical cast albums.
 As John Adams sang in 1776, “Doesn’t anybody hear me?”

 GIVE A LITTLE LISTEN